EXCLUSIVE-Saudi Arabia makes first wheat purchase from overseas farmland investment

 The Saudi call comes as regional food importers scramble to beef up reserves as coronavirus lockdowns up-ended supply chains.

-The world's top oil exporter has long encouraged its private investors to pour money into agricultural investments abroad to shore up the country's food security, without tangible results -- until Monday's purchase in terms of imports for SAGO.

-The state grain buyer had originally estimated it would need 355,000 tonnes from private investors this year.

-"The 60,000 tonnes were purchased from SAIL," a SAGO official told Reuters.
+"The 60,000 tonnes were purchased from SALIC," a SAGO official told Reuters.

-SAIL, the Saudi Agricultural and Livestock Investment Co, was formed in 2011 to secure food supplies for the desert kingdom through mass production and foreign investments.
-It is an arm of the kingdom's sovereign wealth fund, the Public Investment Fund.

-Gulf states, dependent on imports for around 80% to 90% of their food, have poured cash into buying tens of thousands of hectares of cheap farmland and other agricultural assets elsewhere to enhance their food security for over a decade.
+The Ukraine wheat that was sourced is of 11% to 12% protein content and is for arrival in September.

 "This first round, the two companies that registered were SALIC and Al Rajhi International for Investment," SAGO said.